mikisvaz/rbbt/tutorial/background/index.md

 entirely: data files are downloaded and tidy up manually, tasks are scheduled manually, infrastructure results are placed in arbitrary locations.
 The consequence is that the standards in code reusability and reproducibility are still quite low.
-Most difficulties strive for technical issues, which we set-out to solve in this framework.
+Most difficulties strive for technical issues, which I set-out to solve in this framework.

 My approach is to lay-out a complete approach to software development tailored